-The agency anticipates continued planning for Transformation, culminating in the initiation of Transformation activities by mid/late FY 2016, and completion of those activities in FY 2017.
+The agency anticipates continued planning for Transformation, culminating in the initiation of Transformation activities by mid/late FY 2018, and completion of those activities in FY 2019.
 The applications and application services that the agency employs will continue in an operations and maintenance mode throughout the biennium.
 VDEM intends to study the potential for enterprise solutions for Financial Management, Budget, and Human Resources, if they make business sense to the agency, as they become available In addition, VDEM is interested in investigating hardware alternatives, specifically tablet computers.
 Interoperability, communications, continuity of operations and disaster recovery are all critical to the success of the agency's missions and will be the foci of studies and planning as well.
 VDEM also continues to make progress in improving its IT Security program.
-In July 2016, VDEM hired the services of Assura, an information Technology Governance, Risk and Compliance vendor, to review our current IT Security environment and make recommendations to bring it into alignment with Commonwealth Requirements.
-Once that project is complete, VDEM will identify a path forward with regard to establishing the appropriate security and auditing services depending on Assura's final findings and recommendations.
-At this time, VDEM has no plans to increase our internet use, however, as we move forward into cloud services, that could change over the coming biennium.
-VDEM will explore cloud hosting service options as they are now allowed by Commonwealth Security.
-VDEM continues to work with the ITP to move forward with Transformation, which we consider to be a mandatory project and upon completion will put us on the right path towards transitioning to new infrastructure as the Commonwealth disentangles.